top of page

 JOB DESCRIPTIONS & TRAINING

-The positions listed below are needed for each of the six ESL races.
+The positions listed below are needed for each race.
 Training for most of the positions will be led by the volunteer in charge of that part of the race, with the exception of Gatekeeping.
-A training video link is provided below.
+A training video link is provided below. â€‹

-RACE DAY CHECK-IN:
+RACE DAY CHECK-IN (1-2):

-COURSE MAINTENANCE WORKERS (6-9):
+COURSE SETUP / MAINTENANCE CREW (6-9):

 Maintenance workers help with the setup of start/finish areas, setting fences, and other equipment, as directed by course officials.
 During the race, they assist with course grooming and gate replacement.
 After the race, they help as needed with course teardown, assisting officials and the responsible school teams.
 Maintenance workers should be confident skiers and ready for a hard day's work if snow and weather conditions are bad.
 They should be able to work most, if not all of the races, in order to develop skill on the job, and should be able to get to the race by 2hrs prior to race start and attend the pre-race officials meeting.